MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents: Introduction

-Our comparison across different benchmark methods shows that, despite being an offline benchmark, \sys achieves 94.72\% agreement with human evaluators---on par with carefully engineered online benchmarks---while revealing that the single-path datasets underestimate agent capabilities by up to 16.09 percentage points (49.9\% relative degradation).
-Moreover, our module-level evaluation demonstrates that an agent’s performance can vary significantly by 4.72\% to 42.72\% for GPT-4.1) depending on its module configuration, even when using the same underlying LFM, and that the optimal modules for a given LFM can only be determined through rigorous modular evaluation.
-Finally, we identify the best-performing module combinations across model scales and families and analyze the cost efficiency of each.
+Our evaluation shows that \sys achieves 94.72\% agreement with human evaluators while revealing that single-path datasets can underestimate agent capabilities by up to 16.09 percentage points (49.9\% relative).
+Furthermore, our module-level analysis demonstrates that an agent's performance can swing from 4.72\% to 42.72\% solely due to its module configuration, even when the underlying model is held constant---highlighting that the module level evaluation is crucial for building an effective and efficient mobile GUI agents.
+Finally, we identify the best-performing module combinations across model scales and provide actionable guidelines for building capable and cost-efficient agents.

 We summarize our contributions as follows: \begin{enumerate} \item We develop a \textbf{multi-branch static benchmark dataset} that captures multi-path nature of mobile tasks---offering the fidelity of online benchmarks while maintaining scalability and reproducibility of offline benchmarks.